ganarajpr/express-angular/README.md

-# Angular Node Seed with EveryAuth and Bootstrap
+# Express Angular Seed with EveryAuth and Bootstrap

 _This repo is inspired by [Angular Express Seed] (https://github.com/btford/angular-express-seed)._